cobaltpngsituation/cobaltpngsituation/README.md

 All interactions are platonic 。 10.24.20 𖹭

-C+h is always allowed if it's in my pony's name
+C+H is always allowed if not stated otherwise.

 ISFP-T 。 9w1
 </details>